Adnaviria: Phylogenetics

+Adnavirians have potentially existed for a long time, as it is thought that they may have infected the last archaeal common ancestor.
+In general, they show no genetic relation to viruses outside the realm.
+Adnavirian genes found in viruses outside the realm include those that encode glycosyltransferases, ribbon-helix-helix transcription factors, and anti-CRISPR proteins.
+Adnavirians are morphologically similar to non-archaeal filamentous viruses, but their virions are built from different capsid proteins.
+Viruses of Clavaviridae, a family of filamentous archaeal viruses, likewise possess MCPs and virion organization that are unrelated to the MCPs and virion organization of viruses in Adnaviria and for that reason are excluded from the realm.

 History

 Viruses of Adnaviria began to be discovered in the 1980s by Wolfram Zillig and his colleagues.
 To discover these viruses, Zillig developed the methods used to culture their hosts.
 The first of these to be described were TTV1, TTV2, and TTV3 in 1983.
 TTV1 was classified as the first lipothrixvirus but is now classified as a tristromavirus.
-SIRV2, a rudivirus, became a model for studying virus-host interactions after its discovery in 1998.
-The families Lipothrixviridae and Rudiviridae were then united under the order Ligamenvirales in 2012 based on evidence of their relation.
-Cryogenic electron microscopy would later show in 2020 that the MCPs of tristromaviruses contained a SIRV2-like fold like ligamenviruses, which provided justification for establishing Adnaviria in the same year.
+SIRV2, a rudivirus, was discovered in 1988 and has become a model for studying virus-host interactions in archaea.
+The families Lipothrixviridae and Rudiviridae were then united under the order Ligamenvirales in 2013 based on evidence of their relation.
+Cryogenic electron microscopy would later show in 2020 that the MCPs of tristromaviruses contained a SIRV2-like fold like ligamenviruses, which provided justification to group them together in the realm Adnaviria, created in 2021.
+Before the realm was established, Tokiviricetes, the name of its only class, was sometimes used to refer to adnavirians.